hgcl/digital-garden/docs/4-permanent/polymath-as-an-excuse.md

 While reading [[how-to-be-great-just-be-good-repeatably-2020]], the following phrase resonated with me:
 > It’s easy to pivot from side project to side project, focusing on the new shiny object of the month.

-Is saying that I am a polymath and that I get bored easily of one single topic / project—therefore jumping from project to project—not a simple excuse?
+Is saying that I am a polymath and that I get bored easily of one single topic / project—therefore jumping from project to project—a simple excuse?

 Do I say that as a way to lessen the fact that I am simply not ready to commit and build great habits?